P1450 MERCURY - Unable to Bleed Up Bleed Fuel Tank Vacuum

 - Fuel filler cap stuck closed, preventing vacuum relief

-Labor: 1.0The cost of diagnosing the P1450 MERCURY code is 1.0 hour of labor.
+Labor: 1.0The cost to diagnose the P1450 MERCURY code is 1.0 hour of labor.
 The auto repair labor rates vary widely across the country, and even within the same city.
 Most auto repairs shops charge between $75 and $150 per hour.

 - Engine Light ON (or Service Engine Soon Warning Light)

-P1450 MERCURY MeaningThe Powertrain Control module (PCM) Monitors the fuel vapor vacuum and pressure in the fuel tank.
+P1450 MERCURY MeaningThe Powertrain Control Module (PCM) Monitors the fuel vapor vacuum and pressure in the fuel tank.
 System failure occurs when the Evaporative Emission (EVAP) running loss monitor detects excessive fuel tank vacuum with the engine running, but not at idle.
+The Diagnostic Trouble Code (DTC) will set when the Powertrain Control Module running system monitor and detected excessive vacuum in the fuel tank/EVAP system

 Get Access to Factory Service Manuals